practical-artificial-intelligence-841/website/content/slides/week1/week1.md

 - Practice with and develop personal qualities and behavioral patterns that are highly regarded in the workplace, such as being responsible, persistent, adaptable, and self-reflective. ​

 ## Due Next Week: Tools​
-- **Communication**: Discord and Canvas​
+**Communication**: Discord and Canvas​

-    - Have Discord and Canvas apps on your phone and your laptop to be notified of all learning activities in this course​
+Have Discord and Canvas apps on your phone and your laptop to be notified of all learning activities in this course​

-- **Readings**: Zotero (see [Zotero Guidelines](https://practical-artificial-intelligence-841.github.io/website/resources-and-tools/zotero-intro/index.html) on the website)
+**Readings**: Zotero (see [Zotero Guidelines](https://practical-artificial-intelligence-841.github.io/website/resources-and-tools/zotero-intro/index.html) on the website)

-    - Create Zotero account and download Zotero app​
+Create Zotero account and download Zotero app​
-    - Sync Zotero Group **Practical AI** library with your Zotero app​
-    - Add Zotero Connector extension to both Chrome and Firefox on your machine​

-- **Writing**: OneDrive​
+**Writing**: OneDrive​

-    - Create directory COMP841 (or COMP741) in your OneDrive account​
+Create directory COMP841 (or COMP741) in your OneDrive account​

-    - Create, draft, and finalize all your reading notes and other non-coding materials in your OneDrive folder for this course​
+**Development**

-- **Development**: bash shell, Python 3, VS Code, git​, AWS SageMaker Studio Lab
+bash shell, Python 3, VS Code, git​, AWS SageMaker Studio Lab

-## Due Next Week: Assigned Reading and Reading Notes​
+## Due: Assigned Reading and Reading Notes​
-- Read the following articles:​
+Read the following articles:​
-    - Eric Lipton.
-2023.
-A.I.
-Brings the Robot Wingman to Aerial Combat.
-New York Times​
-    - Rachel Thomas.
-2023.
-AI and Power: The Ethical Challenges of Automation, Centralization, and Scale​
-- Review and become familiar with the Reading Notes Guidelines in **week1-reading-notes-guidelines​**
-- Write your reading notes in a folder you create in your OneDrive account (e.g., COMP841 folder)​
-- Convert the reading notes document to PDF and submit it to the submission link in Canvas
+- Roscoe, Jules.
+2024. ["A ‘Shocking’ Amount of the Web Is Already AI-Translated Trash, Scientists Determine.”](https://www.vice.com/en/article/y3w4gw/a-shocking-amount-of-the-web-is-already-ai-translated-trash-scientists-determine) Vice (blog), January 17, 2024.
+- Bastian, Matthias.
+2024. [“Deepmind’s AlphaGeometry Solves Complex Math and Is a ‘Crucial Step’ toward AGI.”](https://the-decoder.com/deepminds-alphageometry-solves-complex-math-and-is-a-crucial-step-toward-agi/) THE DECODER, January 17, 2024.

+Read more about **RN1 Feedback** and **RN1 Final** in Cavnas Assignments.

+Original research article on machine translation:
+- Thompson, Brian, Mehak Preet Dhaliwal, Peter Frisch, Tobias Domhan, and Marcello Federico.
+2024.
+“A Shocking Amount of the Web Is Machine Translated: Insights from Multi-Way Parallelism.” arXiv, January 11, 2024. https://doi.org/10.48550/arXiv.2401.05749.

 ## What is Artificial Intelligence?​
 - As an academic discipline​